 Step 5: Secure Your Child's Future

-Speak with an attorney about establishing legal and financial frameworks that will protect your child in the future.
-An attorney who specializes in special needs law can advise you on the best plan for you and your family.
+Speak with a lawyer about making legal and financial plans that will protect your child in the future.
+One who practices special needs law can advise you on the best plan for your family.

-Also talk with a lawyer about creating a will that, aside from financial matters, designates who would care for your child in the event of your death.
+Also talk with a lawyer about creating a will that, aside from financial matters, says who would care for your child in the event of your death.

 Step 6: Schedule Play Dates and Parent Dates